 - Coros are likely to iterate rather than release new models.
 They have a conundrum though, the app needs significant work and, with the exception of the P2, Coros must realise that their company strength is “features” and their products can sell REALLY WELL if they get the price right.
 Thus if a next-gen Vertix could be $200-$300 cheaper, then it might be a game-changer.
 At the current price levels, it’s just tickling the Fenix 6 rather than even being a thorn in the side of the Fenix 5/5+

 - I can’t see Wahoo releasing another (cheaper) watch in the foreseeable future but as a company, they have a huge range of options open for their progress.

-From all that, what I see as interesting are a Suunto 7 gen 2 (due 2022); a feature-full & revamped Coros data platform (unlikely); and many more Wahoo RIVAL features (will take time).
+Out of all that, what I see that would be interesting in 2021 are a Suunto 7 gen 2; a feature-full & revamped Coros data platform; and many more Wahoo RIVAL features.
 None of those is a certainty.
 In fact, I’d probably bet they don’t happen!
-Which could make for a boring 2021 unless you are a Garmin-lover.
+Which could make for a boring 2021.

 Smart Fitness, Wear OS, Watch OS & Similar Smarts

 Although not official, we shall say ‘Bye Bye’ to Fitbit’s FitOS and Wear OS will swell in size, notably because the next generation of Fitbit devices will likely run WearOS.
 Plus it’s also rumoured that 2021 will see Samsung make a move in Wear OS, which will add significant credibility to the platform.